d3v1l1989/Followarr/README.md

 ### Quick Install with Docker (Recommended)

-The easiest way to install Followarr is using Docker.
+The easiest way to install Followarr is using Docker and GitHub Container Registry (ghcr.io).
 We provide installation scripts for both Linux/macOS and Windows:

 #### Linux/macOS
 ```bash